 This method relies on web platforms such as Fundrise to get your investment done for you.

-These platforms allow real-estate managers to connect with potential investors to help fund the purchase or investment of different properties.
+These platforms allow real-estate managers to connect with potential real-estate investors to help fund the purchase or investment of different properties.

 Think of it like Kickstarter for real estate.
 But instead of a dumb cooler that will never get delivered to you, you can receive returns like a typical stock or bond investment.